Homotopy theory for algebras over polynomial monads: Cartesian monads and their internal algebra classifiers

-\begin{proof} The proof is very much analogous to the proof of Proposition \ref{ON}.
+\begin{proof}The proof is analogous to the proof of Proposition \ref{ON}.
 The only difference is that we construct a normal $n$-planar tree $[\sigma]$ only for surjective maps of normal $n$-ordinals.
-In this construction we also do not introduce vertices for those fibers of $\sigma$ which are isomorphic to the terminal $n$-ordinal.
+In this construction we also do not introduce vertices for those fibres of $\sigma$ which are isomorphic to the terminal $n$-ordinal.\end{proof}